Which payment processors support Interac, credit cards, and mobile wallets?

 • Credit cards

-• Visa, Mastercard, American Express, Discover, JCB, UnionPay, and others.
+• Visa, Mastercard, American Express, Discover

 • Mobile wallets